mvolkmann/blog/src/swift/swift-ui.md

 3. Move some of the content to a new struct that inherits from `View` and has its own `body` property.

-The last two options are useful when arguments need to be passed to customize what is rendered.
+Creating a computed property is useful for cases where the extracted code is only useful in the current view and no arguments need to be provided.
+Creating a method is similar, but allows arguments to be passed.
+Creating a new struct is useful when the new view might be used by other views.
+In this case, consider moving it to its own source file.

 Command-click a view to get a context menu that contains the options "Extract to Variable", "Extract to Method", and "Extract Subview".

-If a new struct is created and it might be used by other source files, it should be placed in its own source file.
-Otherwise it can reside in the same source file from which it was extracted.

 ### @State Property Wrapper